 John `Miles’ (Maurice) Carpenter

-A working-class left-wing poet, who was educated at Birkbeck, Carpenter wrote for Young Communist League magazine, 'Alive!' before World War Two.
-A friend of Edith Sitwell, he worked at Archer's bookshop in Parton Street, and published several published works, including the volume of poetry, `The Tall Interpreter’, published in the late 1940s, a short story called 'Night Shift - the Machine Stops' in 1943, and an autobiographical book called 'A Rebel in the Thirties'.
+A working-class left-wing poet, who was educated at Birkbeck, Carpenter wrote for the Young Communist League cultural magazine, ‘Alive!’
+In 1939-40.
+A friend of Edith Sitwell, he worked at Archer’s bookshop in Parton Street, and published several published works, including the volume of poetry, `The Tall Interpreter’, published in the late 1940s, a short story called ‘Night Shift – the Machine Stops’ in 1943, and an autobiographical book called ‘A Rebel in the Thirties’.

 Source: John Schad, Professor of Modern Literature, University of Lancaster